Platform-OS/pos-module-user/README.md

 %}
 ```

-Do not forget to deploy your code, to invoke the newly created migration:
+Don’t forget to deploy your code to invoke the newly created migration:

 ```
 pos-cli deploy <env>
 ```

-5. (optional) Overwrite default views by following [overwriting a module file guide](https://documentation.platformos.com/developer-guide/modules/modules#overwritting-a-module-file) - this allows you to add functionality based on your project requirements, like extend the reigstration form with additional fields etc.
+5. (Optional) Overwrite default views by following the guide on [overwriting a module file](https://documentation.platformos.com/developer-guide/modules/modules#overwritting-a-module-file).
+This allows you to add functionality based on your project requirements, such as extending the registration form with additional fields.

-6. (optional) To manually set user's role, use `pos-cli gui serve` GraphQL explorer to invoke the following query (you can check user's id via `pos-cli gui serve` -> [Users](http://localhost:3333/users))
+6. (Optional): To manually set a user's role, use the `pos-cli gui serve` GraphQL explorer to invoke the following mutation.
+To check the ID of any user, use `pos-cli gui serve`, then visit [Users](http://localhost:3333/users) or query the `users` GraphQL endpoint.

 ```
 mutation () {